GFG-CLUB-KIIT/Ultimate-Cp-Course/Phase-1/Intro-and-Time-Complexity/README.md

 ### -What's Competitive Programming ?

-Competitive programming is an art form.
+Competitive programming is a art form.
 It’s creative problem-solving at its finest, a combination of hard analytical thinking and creativity.
 Competitive programmers use their knowledge of algorithms and data structures and logical reasoning skills to solve challenging algorithmic problems in a limited time frame.
 Java and C++ are extremely popular due to their relative run-time efficiency compared to a language like Python.
 C++ is the preferred competitive programming language, as due to its Standard Template Library (STL) which allows for quick write ups of solutions.